vatpac-technology/sops/docs/worldflight/Aerodromes/adelaide.md

 ### PDCs
 PDCs will be in use by default, to avoid frequency congestion.
 ACD shall send a PDC to each aircraft as they connect.
 Upon successful readback of the PDC, ACD shall direct the pilot to contact SMC when ready for pushback or taxi.

-Work through the OzStrips Preactive bay from *top to bottom* when sending PDCs.
+Work through the OzStrips Preactive bay from *bottom to top* when sending PDCs.

 ## Surface Movement Control (SMC)
 ### Areas of Responsibility